 Panang (Phanaeng) curry beef is one of my favorite Thai dishes.
 A local restaurant makes it very hot at my request; although traditionally, it is not as spicy as red Thai curry.
 Regarding the preparation, it may seem counter-intuitive to drop the raw meat in the sauce and simmer it, instead of flash-frying it first, but this is the authentic way to prepare it.
 Either method works well.

 This recipe, like many from Thailand, doesn’t require intense heat for cooking, so you can use any commercially-made wok on a kitchen stovetop, with great results.
-I prefer to use a 14-pound Lodge cast-iron wok on my ceramic glass stovetop, as it heats very evenly, and provides a lot of surface area to work with.
+I prefer to use a 14-pound Lodge cast-iron wok on my charcoal grill, but a ceramic glass stovetop works just as well.
+The wok heats very evenly, and provides a lot of surface area to work with.
 It is one of my favorite kitchen tools.
 You can also use a deep, heavy skillet.

 The dish is traditionally served without vegetables, but I gotta have some color working with that spicy mojo, so I always add red pepper and a contrasting green vegetable like pea-pods or green beans.
 Thinly-sliced serrano or Thai chilies also work well.
 The addition of crushed peanuts to the sauce is very traditional, influenced by Indian cuisine.
 You may omit them if you choose.
 An excellent source regarding the history of this dish can be found here.
 Miranti knows her stuff!